-Report: RMV worker lacked training to act before fatal crash
+Audit shows why crash suspect’s license not revoked earlier

 A firm hired to investigate found that an RMV employee briefly reviewed the notification from Connecticut but did not change Zhukovskyy’s record.
 It says the worker wasn’t trained to add convictions and didn’t bring the case to anyone else’s attention.

-Zhukovskyy, of West Springfield, has pleaded not guilty to negligent homicide in the June crash that killed the seven motorcyclists in New Hampshire.
+Zhukovskyy, of West Springfield, Massachusetts, has pleaded not guilty to negligent homicide in the June crash that killed the seven motorcyclists in New Hampshire.

 Sign up for Daily Newsletters